Nursery

 Documenting Learning and Progress

 The Early Years Foundation Stage provides the principles and starting points behind our curriculum which favours a play based approach.
-Practitioners use frequent observations of children's interests skills and abilities to plan learning opportunities which will support good progress and development.
+Educators use frequent observations of children's interests skills and abilities to plan learning opportunities which will support good progress and development.
 Where children need additional support they will receive this and where they have strengths we will extend their learning.

 30 Hour Approach

-At Atherstone Nursery School we are offering some 30 hour funded nursery places for our 3-4 year old children in response to the governments initiative to support working parents with childcare costs.
+At Atherstone Nursery School we offer 30 hour funded nursery places for our 3-4 year old children in response to the governments initiative to support working parents with childcare costs.
 The sessions are daily 8.45am - 2.45pm term time only.
 There is an option to purchase an extra 45 minutes of care from 2.45pm - 3.30pm daily if required.
 Our ethos for our 30 hour funded children is:

-to give children time to establish themselves as part of a family group and form relationships with their peers and their educators.
+• to give children time to establish themselves as part of a family group and form relationships with their peers and their educators.

-to offer key learning through family group times, build on children's interests within the continuous provision and to extend the children's learning and experiences.
+• to offer key learning through family group times, build on children's interests within the continuous provision and to extend the children's learning and experiences.

-to give time for nurture and relaxation as a key factor in the daily routine.
+• to give time for nurture and relaxation as a key factor in the daily routine.

 We will ask you to provide a healthy packed lunch for your child and we will build on their social interactions within the lunch time session.
 If you would like any more information to see if you qualify for 30 hour funding for your child please see the link to the right;